 - Wear an apron to protect yourself and your clothes from any oil splashes.

-This takes practice.
-Notice if your oil begins to creep above or below 350°F and immediately adjust the burner’s heat setting, knowing it will take several minutes for the temperature to begin to rise or drop, depending on your stove and pan.
+- Notice if your oil begins to creep above or below 350°F and immediately adjust the burner’s heat setting, knowing it will take several minutes for the temperature to begin to rise or drop, depending on your stove and pan.

-Don’t overcrowd the pan!
+- Don’t overcrowd the pan!
 This will not only drop the temperature quickly but the doughnuts won’t get an even crispy exterior.
 This is because deep fry oil’s recovery time is slow, meaning it will take a while for the temperature to recover back to its original 350°F once too much food is added to the pan.

-If your doughnuts are pale and greasy, your oil is too cold.
+- If your doughnuts are pale and greasy, your oil is too cold.
 If they’re hard and overly browned, even undercooked in the middle, the oil is too hot.

 Let the oil cool completely.
-Pour the used oil into a sealable container and dispose of in the trash.
+Pour the used oil into a sealable container and dispose of it in the trash.

 Doughnuts are definitely best served the day they’re fried.
 They will lose their crisp texture and stale the longer they’re stored.
 If you do need to store leftover glazed doughnuts, you can do so in an airtight container for up to 2 days.